Piala Emas Raja-Raja

 Piala Emas Raja–Raja (Kings Gold Cup or Sultans Gold Cup) is a regional annual football competition held between the states in Malaysia.
-The competition is managed by the Malaysian Football League.
-The competition has been held for a long time, and the first known recorded champion was Perak in 1927.
+Before it was known as the Piala Emas Raja-Raja (the King's Gold Cup or Sultan's Gold Cup), the tournament was known as the Malay International Football League during its inaugural year in 1922.
+The competition is managed by the Malaysian Malay's Football Association.

 History

-The competition was first held in 1922 during the visit of His Royal Highness the Regent of England (Prince of Wales) to the east including Malaya and Singapore.
-Various celebrations, including the Malay Football Tournament sponsored by the 'Malaya/Borneo Exhibition' held for two weeks in Singapore.
+The competition was first held in 1922 during the visit of His Royal Highness the Prince of Wales, Prince Edward (later known as King Edward VIII), to the East, including Malaya and Singapore.
+Various celebrations, including the Malay International Football League sponsored by the committee of Malaya-Borneo Exhibition held for two weeks in Singapore.
 10 state teams that participated were from Singapore, Johor, Malacca, Negeri Sembilan, Selangor, Perak, Kedah, Penang, Terengganu and Kelantan.
 Meanwhile, Pahang and Perlis did not participate.
-During the final, Kedah defeated Johor and emerged as the first champion of the Kings Gold Cup.
+In the final, Kedah defeated Johor 2–0 to emerge as the inaugural champions of the tournament.

-The winner for the 73rd edition of the 2013 Piala Emas Raja–Raja is Perlis.
 For the 100th year celebration (2022 Piala Emas Raja-Raja), Selangor won the competition for the 14th time after defeating PDRM by four goals to one.
 In 2023, Pahang became the champion of the cup after thrashing Terengganu by three goals to one in Darul Makmur Stadium, Pahang.